everpub/openscienceprize/proposal.md

 expertise.
 By not sharing the environment in which the code can be successfully applied to the data we create a high barrier to reuse.
 Research progresses by building on previous research.
 Having to reinvent the wheel many times over is a waste of resources.
-This project will lower the barrier to reuse by providing a web based way to create an environment, use it, and then download it for future use.
+We will lower the barrier to reuse by providing a web based way to create an environment, use it, and then download it for use in future research.

 This project will build the infrastructure required to create and publish scientific output that is more than a simple, static